Why does a deadly, addictive product that is supposed to be for adults look and smell like candy?

 Help Us Spread the Word about the Dangers of Flavored Tobacco Products

-Come to TEC meetings to strategize about next steps!
+Even though flavored tobacco products can no longer be legally sold in California, the tobacco industry continues to seek ways to get new products, including flavored nicotine pouches, into the hands of youth.
+Come to TEC meetings to strategize about next steps.
 Members have the opportunity to participate in activities such as: conducting public opinion polls about flavored tobacco products; conducting retail store surveys; attending educational meetings with local policy makers; writing letters, articles and op-eds for local publications.

 Flavored Tobacco Resources